bwb314/Amino-Acid-Fragmenter/README.md

 1) A colored fragmentation scheme along with fragment names
 2) A working input file with some sensible defaults
 3) fsapt/fA.dat and fsapt/fB.dat files for post-analysis

+Known Problems
+1) If atoms participating in peptide bonds do not have correct atom type, peptide bond will not be fragmented properly.
+(See tests/previously_failed_test.pdb)